May 16

 How do I connect my keyboard to the amp?

-Connecting your keyboard to an amp is simple.
-First, you need a 1/4-inch instrument cable.
-Plug one end into your keyboard’s output jack and the other end into the amp’s input jack.
-Adjust the settings on both the keyboard and amp for optimal sound.
-It’s important to match the output level of your keyboard to the input level of the amp to avoid distortion.
+The setup is pretty straightforward.
+You’ll need a 1/4 inch instrument cable.
+Plug one end into your keyboard’s output and the other into the amp’s input.
+From there, adjust the volume and settings on both the keyboard and the amp until everything sounds right.
+Matching the output level of your keyboard with the amp’s input helps avoid distortion and keeps your sound clean.

 Tags